fire1ce/3os.org/docs/infrastructure/proxmox/windows-vm-configuration.md

 At this point we are done with the installation of the Windows VM.

-Follow those guides for utlizing a GPU passthrough to VM:
+Follow those guides for utilizing a GPU passthrough to VM:

 - [GPU Passthrough to VM][gpu-passthrough-to-vm] - Full GPU passthrough to VM guide
 - [iGPU Passthrough to VM][igpu-passthrough-to-vm] - Cpu's GPU passthrough to VM guide (Intel)
-- [GPU Split Passthrough][gpu-split-passthrough] - Spliting (Nvidia) to Multiple GPUs passthrough to VM guide
+- [GPU Split Passthrough][gpu-split-passthrough] - Splitting (Nvidia) to Multiple GPUs passthrough to VM guide

 <!-- appendices -->